 Peer-led recovery support, behavior health and other clinical services are provided to Seed Sower residents through our partnership with Seneca Health Services.

 Seed Sower is partnered with Fruits of Labor Inc, a well established social enterprise that provides American Culinary Federation certified culinary training and employment to all our women residents.

-Seed Sower and our ARC POWER grant partners are creating Communities of Healing.... a recovery-to-work ecosystem project designed to spur small business development and employ West Virginians healing from addiction through the growth of social entrepreneurship.
+Seed Sower and our ARC POWER grant partners are creating Communities of Healing.
+This a recovery-to-work ecosystem project designed to spur small business development and employ West Virginians healing from substance use disorder through the growth of social entrepreneurship.

-Our first priority is safe, supervised housing but Seed Sower is also focused on meeting practical needs of our residents, such as transportation, recovery support services, mental and behavioral healthcare coordinat, 12-step and other recovery programming, life-skills development, and community reintegration.
+Our first priority is safe, supervised housing but Seed Sower is also focused on meeting practical needs of our residents, such as transportation, recovery support, mental and behavioral healthcare coordination, 12-step and other recovery programming, life-skills development, and community reintegration.

-Seed Sower, Inc. is located in Meadow Bridge, West Virginia (Greenbrier County) at I-64 Exit 150.
+Seed Sower, Inc. is headquartered in Meadow Bridge, West Virginia (Greenbrier County) at I-64 Exit 150.